Sebastian Gutiérrez (director): Personal life

-Since 1996, Gutiérrez has been in a relationship with his collaborator, actress Carla Gugino.
-Gugino stated in 2009 that they had no plans to marry, commenting, "Marriage isn't important for us.
+In 1996, Gutiérrez began a relationship with his collaborator, actress Carla Gugino.
+Gugino stated in 2009 that they had no plans to marry: "Marriage isn't important for us.
 We like being boyfriend and girlfriend; there's something sexy and fun about that.
-We're very much about, 'There’s nothing holding us here other than our desire to be together.'"
+We're very much about, 'There's nothing holding us here other than our desire to be together.'"